Skip to content

 One group receiving support comprises homeowners who lost their homes in the fire and need a bridge until they can move back into their rebuilt homes.
 HCF coordinated a $7 million grant funded by banks, their foundations and the Federal Home Loan Banks that is going to Hawai‘i Community Lending, a nonprofit mortgage lender.

-“That money is going to be used household by household for homeowners struggling to get their full insurance proceeds, because they don’t know how to advocate for themselves or whatever reason, working with the bank or mortgage holder, figuring what the rebuild cost is, and what government programs are there to fill that gap,” Nahme says.
+“That money is going to be used household by household for homeowners struggling to get their full insurance proceeds, because they don’t know how to support themselves or whatever reason, working with the bank or mortgage holder, figuring what the rebuild cost is, and what government programs are there to fill that gap,” Nahme says.

 “The goal is to ensure that anybody who owns a home and is an owner occupant will be able to keep it and stay there.”